A ROADIE AND A GRAVEL CYCLIST

 You can buy them using these links to Competitive Cyclist (4.5 AR and 3.4 AR and G23 and G27 gravel) and Merlin (AR and gravel), Tredz (AR and gravel) 10% off with exclusive code ITKTDZ10, and Tweeks (AR and gravel), stores I recommend for their low prices and high customer satisfaction ratings.
 You can also get them here at the ENVE online store.

 This site is independent, ad-free, and reader-supported.
-When you buy through links on our site, we may earn an affiliate commission that helps us cover the expenses to bring reviews like this one to you.
+When you buy through links on our site, we may earn an affiliate commission that helps us cover the costs to bring reviews and other free content to you.
 Read more about us.

 IS GRAVEL IN YOUR FUTURE?

-There is certainly a far wider range of carbon and alloy wheels and tires designed for gravel riding available now than a year ago when Russell first tested out the ENVE G23 700C wheelset.
-I’ve begun testing some of these and developing some gravel-specific performance measures and protocols to give me the ability to compare gravel gear similar to what we do with road gear.
+There is certainly a far wider range of carbon and alloy wheels and tires designed for gravel riding available now than when Russell first tested out the ENVE G23 700C wheelset.
+I’ve tested many of these (see alloy upgrade, value carbon, and performance carbon gravel wheel reviews here in one post) and have developed gravel-specific performance measures and protocols to give me the ability to compare gravel gear similar to what we do with road gear.

 * * * *